The sticker price favors AI voice generators

 The moment quality, brand performance, rights clarity, and revision overhead matter, the comparison changes.

 That is why buyers should compare total production risk, not only raw generation price.
+The fair comparison includes licensing, consent, editing time, approvals, pickups, and the cost of a read that fails after it is cut to picture.

 Use the cost model that matches the stakes